johanzi/crispr_cas9_arabidopsis/README.md

 ![](images/synthego_step1.PNG)

+**Note:** The genome assembly used by Synthego (on 2018-01-08) for *Arabidopsis thaliana* is the ENSEMBL release 34 based on TAIR10 assembly (December 2016).
+Therefore, the new annotations from [Araport11](https://www.araport.org/data/araport11) assembly is not in there.
+This can be a problem for certain genes which have been reannotated.
+The size of the chromosomes remain unchanged between TAIR10 and Araport11.
+Check Araport11 latest annotation on `Araport11_GFF3_genes_transposons.201606.gff.gz` file which can be downloaded [here](https://www.araport.org/downloads/Araport11_latest/annotation) (note that one needs to register first to download data, it is free).
+Also, if one needs to transform another accession than the reference Col-0, the single nucleotide polymorphisms should be consider when designing the sgRNAs.
+The appropriate sequence can be downloaded on [1001genomes.org](http://tools.1001genomes.org/pseudogenomes/#select_strains) if the accession is part of the project.
+One can also generate a pseudogenome from a VCF file using the following [pipeline](https://github.com/johanzi/make_pseudogenome).

 **2. Select the exon to target**

 The software will be default show target sites for exon 1 (or exon 2 if the exon 1 contains only UTR) as it is the most likely place to knockout the gene.
 However, one can change the target exon (highlighted in yellow in image below) but no green target sites (recommended) will appear.
 This can be required in some cases, e.g. assess the effect of a natural mutation which induces a premature stop codon in the exon 2.